tursodatabase/turso-docs/home/beta-limits.md

 You may read up to 1 billion rows per month.
 This usage can be [inspected using the Turso CLI] per logical database.

+## 10 GiB data transferred per month

+You may transfer up to 10 GiB of data, including ingress and egress from all sources that connect to any database instance.
+This includes the [Turso CLI], the [client SDKs], and any other direct connections you manage.

 [instances]: ./concepts#instance
 [logical databases]: ./concepts#logical-database
 [replicas]: ./concepts#replica
 [inspected using the Turso CLI]: /reference/turso-cli#inspect-database-usage
+[Turso CLI]: /reference/turso-cli
+[client SDKs]: /reference/client-access/